ControlSystemStudio/phoebus/app/alarm/Readme.md

 JMS for updates, RDB for persistence of most recent state.

 This development uses Kafka to handle both, using "Compacted Topics".
-For an "Accelerator" configuration, a topic of that name holds the configuration, and an "AcceleratorState" topic holds the state changes.
+For an "Accelerator" configuration, a topic of that name holds the configuration and state changes.
-Clients subscribe to both topics.
-They receive the most recent configuration and state, and from then on updates.
+When clients subscribe, they receive the most recent configuration and state, and from then on updates.

 Kafka Installation